 The feelings I had were incredibly strong, I was convinced I was in love with him.
 Once I was free of him and our relationship I realized that he was feeling something completely different than I was.

-It didn’t make a lick of sense to me and I felt compelled to figure it out, to help and to fix in any way that I could, because the good times, I thought, were just so damn good and how could he not be feeling what I was feeling.
+It didn’t make a lick of sense to me and I felt compelled to figure it out, to help and to fix it in any way that I could, because the good times, I thought, were just so damn good, and how could he not be feeling what I was feeling.

 The realization, that we weren’t sharing the same feelings, hit me like a ton of bricks.
 I wanted to spend every minute with him and it never even occurred to me that he didn’t feel the same way.